-If you’ve been on Grindr for more than five minutes, you’ve probably noticed there are lots of guys looking for sex and drugs.
+If you’ve been on app like Grindr or Squirt, you’ve probably noticed there are lots of guys looking for sex and drugs.

 It’s no secret that sex and drugs often go together.
 Many men use drugs to enhance the sex they have, helping them feel more connected and horny.

 If you’re into sex and drugs, there are things you can do to keep yourself safe.

 Know what you're taking: Always remember that the drugs you think you’re taking may differ from the drugs you actually have, especially if you get them from someone you don’t really know.

 Don’t do anything you don’t want to: Even if your sexual partner is taking drugs, it doesn’t mean that you have to.
 As with everything in your sex life, the choice is always up to you.
 If you do decide to take drugs before sex, be aware that this may lower your inhibitions and lead to you doing things you wouldn’t normally do (such as barebacking or fisting).
 When high, boundaries can shift or blur, so think about this before you get into it.
 You always have the right to say no.

 Staying with friends: Hanging out with people you know can be a good idea.
 It can help you feel more comfortable, relaxed and able to enjoy the sex without feeling too anxious the next day.
 Having someone you know to keep an eye on you can be useful, especially if you are new to a drug.

 Stay Hydrated: It's important to remain hydrated when taking drugs however, with some drugs such as MDMA/Ecstasy, caution is required as drinking too much water can be fatal.
 It might seem like common sense, but when you are taking drugs and having sex it’s very easy to forget to drink regularly.